Norwegian County Road 406

-Norwegian County Road 406 (Fv 406) is a Norwegian county road in Birkenes municipality in Agder county, Norway.
+Norwegian County Road 406 (Fv 406) is a Norwegian county road in Birkenes Municipality in Agder county, Norway.
 The 18.1 km long road runs between the village of Sennumstad on the Tovdalselva river to the village of Stemlona.
 The road connects to the Norwegian County Road 405 at Stemlona and it connects to the Norwegian National Road 41 at its other end at Sennumstad.
-The road runs through a fairly rural area in Birkenes.
+The road runs through a fairly rural area in Birkenes Municipality.
 The Sørlandsbanen railway line crosses over the road at Fidje.